JoDawn/web-dev-hw/assignment-6/readme.md

 <p>Question 2
 </p>

-<p>My work cycle for this assignment
+<p>My work cycle for this assignment is that I understand the concept and am completely unable to put it into practice.
+Too much for me to understand in a short period of time.
+The book and the instructions online are contrary to each other.
+SUPER CONFUSED!
 </p>

 <p>Here is a screenshot of the beginning of my development cycle.<br/>